vsilaev/tascalate-async-await/README.md

     /* other dependencies */
 }
 ```
-The more advanced example with `Async/Await Extras` module + [Tascalate Concurrent](https://github.com/vsilaev/tascalate-concurrent) and `Async/Await Scheduler Providers` (discussed below) will be:
+The more advanced example with `Async/Await Extras` module + [Tascalate Concurrent](https://github.com/vsilaev/tascalate-concurrent) and `Async/Await SchedulerResolver-s` (discussed below) will be:
 ```groovy
 buildscript {
     repositories {